mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/graph1a.png" height="75%" width="75%">
 </center>

 A _weighted_ graph with _directed_ edges would look something like this.
-Notice how the relationships are no longer symmetric $-$ the second row in the adjacency matrix is now empty because $B$ has no outbound connections.
+Notice how the relationships are no longer symmetric $-$ the second row in the adjacency matrix is now empty, for example, because $B$ has no outbound connections.
 We also have numbers that range between 0 and 1, which reflect the strength of the connection.
 For example, $C$ feeds into $A$ more strongly than $A$ feeds into $C$.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/graph1b.png" height="75%" width="75%">
 </center>

 ### Implementation
 For simplicity, let's implement a graph that is unweighted and undirected.
-The main structure in our class is a list of lists, which we instantiate to all zeros.
-We must specify the number of nodes, `n`, when we create the graph.
+The main structure in our class is a list of lists: each list is a row, with the indices in the list representing columns.
+We must specify the number of nodes, `n`, when we create the graph to be able to create the list of lists.
 We can then access a connection between nodes `a` and `b` with `self.graph[a][b]`.

 {% include header-python.html %}
 ```python